-Advertising art directors, often known as 'creatives', produce innovative ideas for the visual elements of advertising campaigns in all kinds of media, including:
+As an advertising art director, or 'creative', you'll produce innovative ideas for the visual elements of advertising campaigns in all kinds of media, including:

-An art director usually works alongside a copywriter to form a 'creative team'.
-Traditionally, the copywriter produces the words to go with the visuals created by the art director.
-These roles are now becoming more blurred and it is likely that both will have an input into the visual and written content of the advertising campaign.
+Usually, you'll work alongside a copywriter to form a creative team.
+Traditionally, the copywriter produces the words to go with visuals created by the art director.
+These days however, the division between the two roles is increasingly blurred, and it's likely both will have an input into the visual and written content of the advertising campaign.

-The advertising art director works on the campaign from the outset and manages details about the client, product, target audience and required advertising message, which helps to shape the advertising campaign.
+- work on the campaign from the outset, managing details about the client, product, target audience and required advertising message

-- working closely with the copywriter to generate creative ideas and concepts to fulfil the client's brief;
+- work closely with the copywriter to generate creative ideas and concepts to fulfil the client's brief

-- producing sketches or 'storyboards' (television) or 'roughs' or 'scamps' (print) to communicate ideas to the client;
+- produce sketches or 'storyboards' (television), or 'roughs' or 'scamps' (print) to communicate ideas to the client

-- gaining an understanding of the target audience and business that the advert is aimed at;
+- gain an understanding of the target audience and business that the advert is aimed at

-- meeting with the creative director and account managers before presenting ideas to clients;
+- meet with the creative director and account managers before presenting ideas to clients

-- briefing other members of the creative team;
+- brief other members of the creative team

-- commissioning photographers, artists or film-makers to work on projects;
+- commission photographers, artists or film-makers to work on projects

-- visiting and assessing locations for potential shoots;
+- visit and assess locations for potential shoots

-- attending meetings at production houses and with other directors;
+- attend meetings at production houses and with other directors

-- working in editing suites to oversee the finished product;
+- work in editing suites to oversee the finished product

-- advising new creatives, reviewing their 'books' and managing new teams on placement with the agency.
+- advise new creatives, review their books and manage new teams on placement with the agency.

 - The range of typical starting salaries for junior art directors is around £20,000 to £25,000.

-- Salaries for middleweight art directors vary and can ary from £25,000 to £45,000 depending on experience, successful campaigns and any awards earned.
+- Salaries for middleweight art directors vary between £25,000 and £45,000 depending on experience, successful campaigns and any awards earned.

-- Senior art directors can earn anything between £45,000 and £120,000, although very few reach the upper end of this range as the highest salaries will only be paid by the leading agencies.
+- Senior art directors can earn anything between £45,000 and £120,000, although very few reach the upper end of this range as the highest salaries are only paid by leading agencies.